dbostian/dormouse/README.md

 ![example](https://i.imgur.com/hLFlkfl.jpg)
 To access other keys like numbers, the F row, the arrows, you need to hold down a modifier key to access various layers.
 The layers I user are Nav (arrow keys, page up, home, end etc.), Num (1-10, +, -, =), Symbol (!, @, %, #, etc.) and Fn (F1-F12, Print Screen).

-The Symbol layer key doubles as a second space bar.
-Tap it for a space, hold it down and it lets you type symbols like & and ^.
-Without this layer, you have to hold the Num layer key and a shift key to type those characters.

 ![example](https://i.imgur.com/0ASaVXF.jpg)
 The Nav layer gets used quite often, and the key is easy to hit, so it also houses some of the missing keys (quotes, semicolon, slashes) that were removed from the right hand side of the board.
 It also switches the Escape key into the tilde.